An Optimal Design Framework for Lasso Sign Recovery: Summary

-Another danger of the heuristic criteria is that there is no guarantee the optimal design has any statistical value.
-For example, there technically exists a $UE(s^2)$-optimal design with $n=2$ runs and $p=100$ factors, but this design has no statistical value.
-Our criteria, however, do reflect statistical value and so can be used to give objective information about design quality.
-Experimenters can specify a minimum effect size of interest as well as an educated guess regarding the number of factors that are likely to have such an effect size and investigate the sign-recovery probabilities as a function of $\lambda$.
+Another danger of the existing heuristic criteria is that there is no guarantee the optimal design has any statistical value.
+For example, there technically exists a $\text{UE}(s^2)$-optimal design with $n=2$ runs and $p=100$ factors, but this design has no statistical value.
+The lasso criteria, however, do reflect statistical value and so can be used to give objective information about design quality, akin to a power analysis.
+Experimenters can specify a minimum effect size of interest, $\beta$, as well as an educated guess regarding the number of factors that are likely to have such an effect size and investigate the sign-recovery probabilities as a function of $\lambda$.
 If the maximum average probability is close to 0, it is unlikely that the design can provide reliable sign recovery for the specified effect size.
 Such a low value could lead to a reconsideration of the runs budget, expected sparsity, and/or the size of effects that are deemed of interest to detect.

-Our methodology allows an even deeper investigation, if desired.
+The proposed framework allows an even deeper investigation, if desired.
 For example, we can determine whether a low average probability is due to an inability to reliably exclude all inactive effects (the $I_\lambda$ event) or to reliably include all active effects (the $S_\lambda$ event).
 In screening experiments, we are much more concerned with identifying the true effects than with allowing inactive effects through the filter.
 This suggests that the $S_\lambda$ event is more important to the experimenter than the $I_\lambda$ event.

+There are many avenues of future research to be explored.
+First, we noted in multiple sections and examples that for larger $\lambda$, $\Phi^\pm_\lambda(\C\, | \, \betavec)$ sometimes is optimized by a $\C$ with large positive off-diagonals, but its improvement is due solely to its ability to recover $\zvec_\mathcal{A}=\onevec$.
+This is practically undesirable because we would like to do well across many possible sign vectors.
+A similar criticism also holds for averaging across all $\mathcal{A} \in \mathcal{A}_k$.
+That is, the best design may do great for only some supports, and poorly for others.
+It would be interesting to consider such criteria that consider the minimum probability rather than the average.
+However, we expect that such criteria would have low probabilities that they would not seem practically useful, as it focuses on the worst possible scenario.